kyma-project/kyma/resources/ory/charts/gcloud-sqlproxy/README.md

 ## Introduction

-This chart creates a Google Cloud SQL proxy deployment and service on a Kubernetes cluster using the Helm package manager.
+This chart creates a Google Cloud SQL proxy Deployment and Service on a Kubernetes cluster using the Helm package manager.
 You need to enable Cloud SQL Administration API and create a service account for the proxy as per these [instructions](https://cloud.google.com/sql/docs/postgres/connect-container-engine).

 ## Prerequisites